 Alert readers already know we’re big fans of writing conferences.
-We write about them here, and here, and here.
-(And here, too!).
 They’re a great tool for beginning and intermediate writers alike, and offer information, contacts, and encouragement you won’t find anywhere else.

 But we haven’t talked much about writer’s workshops.
 Which we’re going to fix starting today.

 What Is a Writer’s Workshop?